-“Paying off the Mortgage Early"--it’s an idea with obvious appeal, but not one that many middle-class workers pursue.
+“Paying off the Mortgage Early”–it’s an idea with obvious appeal, but not one that many middle-class workers pursue.
 The reality is that it’s often a better idea than much conventional money management advice suggests.

 Many money advisers are less than enthusiastic about the idea of paying off the mortgage early.
 I think they are wrong.
 It is certainly true that there are circumstances in which it makes sense not to do so.
 If your interest rate is so good that the bank just made a bad bet in giving you that low rate, you might want to continue enjoying the benefits as long as possible.
 In many other circumstances, paying off the mortgage can be a fine money management move indeed.

 Even conventional money advisers acknowledge that there is a peace of mind that comes from paying off the mortgage early.
 Unfortunately, they often speak of the peace of mind gained as if it is something that shouldn’t count for much in the minds of those who are smart enough to run the numbers before making their financial decisions.

 I disagree.
-We all spend money all the time to gain access to good feelings--the excitement that comes from riding a rolling coaster, the connected feeling we get from making a donation to our favorite charity, the ego boost we obtain from sitting in a car that shines after its trip through the car wash.
+We all spend money all the time to gain access to good feelings–the excitement that comes from riding a rolling coaster, the connected feeling we get from making a donation to our favorite charity, the ego boost we obtain from sitting in a car that shines after its trip through the car wash.
 The peace of mind obtained from paying off the mortgage comes at a higher price than most feel-good purchases.
 But the good feeling we obtain from making this choice lasts a long time.
 I say that peace of mind is worth a lot, and those who know that they would feel a lot better about their futures if they didn’t have a monthly mortgage payment to make should give serious consideration to the idea of paying off the mortgage.
 Feeling good about your future is worth a lot.

+Actually, peace of mind is not the only good feeling that can be obtained from paying off the mortgage.
+Another good feeling that comes from taking this step is the feeling of being in charge of your finances.
 Many of us often think of doing something to improve our financial picture, but fail to act on those thoughts.
 Pay off the mortgage and you have done something concrete and tangible.
 You will have made a difference and you will know it.
 That may give you confidence to take a good number of other money actions that also need to be taken.

 It’s not the norm to pay off the mortgage early.
 So you will also feel liberated from conventional thinking if you take this step.
 That also can be a big plus.
 Pay off the mortgage, enjoy that benefits that flow from doing so, and you will begin thinking of yourself as the money expert that knows the most about what is best for You, Inc. You are!
 Effective money management requires a certain willingness to engage in independent thinking, and even the fact that you are considering the idea shows that you have what it takes.
 Going ahead and taking the plunge will confirm for you in your own mind that you are one of those willing to go your own way when necessary to make financial dreams come true.

 What is the core thing you must do to obtain financial freedom early in life?
 You must reduce your costs of living.
 Paying off the mortgage early reduces costs in a number of ways.

 Most importantly, it does away with interest costs.
 If you are like most middle-class workers, interest costs are a big item in your monthly budget.
 You have to live somewhere.
 So it is not realistic to think that you can do away with housing expenses altogether.
 But you do not have to pay interest costs.
 Those are an add-on imposed on those who elect to borrow.
 Elect instead to pay off the mortgage, and those costs disappear into thin air.
 Nice!